Backstage Kubernetes logo

 These instructions apply to self-hosted Backstage only.
 To use this plugin on Roadie, visit the docs.

-Install the frontend package
+Install the packages

 Copy

-yarn add --cwd packages/app @backstage/plugin-kubernetes
+yarn --cwd packages/app add @backstage/plugin-kubernetes

 Copy